Bassman2/AVMHomeAutomation/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Device**
-Name, software version of the device and Fritz!OS.
+Name, software version of the device.

 **Version:**
-Version of the used AVMHomeAutomation library.
+Version of the used library.

 **Additional context**
 Add any other context about the problem here.